 Don't get me wrong, my kids and I still get outside, but not nearly as much as when the temps are a little less brutal.
 Still, I don't want their hours indoors to be filled with television and video games, right?
 So I've been checking out fun ways to bring nature indoors, at least until Mother Nature makes it a little more bearable to enjoy her backyard.
 Here are some of the indoor nature activities we are planning to try:

-: This is an oldie but a goodie and a great way to help kids learn more about the night sky.
-Of course, it's so old that it may be a little dated - who uses film canisters anymore?
+Constellation in a canister: This is an oldie but a goodie and a great way to help kids learn more about the night sky.
+Of course, it's so old that it may be a little dated.
 We're going to try this with yogurt containers and I think they'll work just as well.